CSE232-MSU/CSE232/labs/lab13.md

 Before jumping into the methods, I would make the default and one-parameter constructors.

-Listed below are the methods you'll want to implement.
+Listed below are the methods you need to implement.
 I recommend designing these methods in the order they appear down this list.

 &nbsp;